Best Practices When Accepting Traffic From Upstream Providers

 - Customer and trade references

-- Current registration as FCC 499A Filer and Intermediate Provider
+- Current registration in FCC 499A Filer and Intermediate Provider databases

 Proactive Downstreams build the following provisions into their service agreements with Upstreams:

 - Prompt cooperation with industry traceback efforts

 - Acceptance of fees for illegal calls traced by Downstream as sourced by Upstream

 - Caller-ID values must belong to the calling party or be used with express permission of the assignee

 - Acknowledgement that details of illegal calling will be shared publicly